What is Acrylic Plastic? (PMMA)

 Ans.
 Acrylic is easy to fabricate and shape.
-It also has good machining properties reason for its good shaping properties and its ability to become soft under high temperatures.
+It also has good machining properties, the reason for its good shaping properties and its ability to become soft under high temperatures.

 Ans.
-Glass is twice as heavier as acrylic and that makes acrylic ideal for many applications where the traditional choice was glass.
-The construction industry is a very good example where acrylic is quickly replacing glass.
+Glass is twice as heavier as acrylic, and that makes acrylic ideal for many applications where the traditional choice was glass.
+The construction industry is an excellent example where acrylic is quickly replacing glass.

 4. Is acrylic harder than plywood?